caramelomartins/website/content/essays/2021/01/three-ways-of-devops.md

 ---
-title: "Three Ways of DevOps: Improving Your DevOps"
+title: "Three Ways of DevOps"
 date: 2021-01-19
 draft: false
 summary: A recap of the Three Ways of DevOps, as seen in the DevOps Handbook.
 In this essay we'll go through _The Principles of Flow_, _The Principles of Feedback_ and _The Principles of Continual Learning_, and what they represent in DevOps.